artemis1005/Data_Analytics_and_Engineering_Portfolio/README.md

-# Data_Analytics_and_Engineering_Portfolio
-This repository showcases assignments and projects completed during the LSE Data Analytics program, highlighting skills in Python, SQL, Tableau, and data engineering.
 # LSE Data Analytics Portfolio
 This repository showcases assignments and projects completed during the LSE Data Analytics program.
-Each module demonstrates key skills in data analysis, manipulation, and visualization.
+Each module demonstrates key skills in data analysis, manipulation, and visualisation.

 ## Skills Highlighted
 - Data wrangling and cleaning